Way to go Oceanview! We are in the top 20 giving churches per capita, to give children and families in Florida hope and healing.

 How the Food Project Works:

 The NEIGHBORHOOD COORDINATOR (NC) signs up his or her neighbors to be Food Donors.
 Each Donor receives a green cloth grocery bag in which to collect his or her food donation.
 Every two months, the NC picks up the green food bags from their Donors and leaves a new bag for the next pick up.
+During the COVID pandemic: we are doing a socially distanced Drop Off at Oceanview Church.
+See the EVENT PAGE for more details and dates.

 The food is then boxed and taken to a designated collection site.
 The food is sorted, weighed and ready almost immediately for distribution to food Pantries (such as those operated by C.R.O.S.
 Ministries) where it is then distributed to hungry and needy people in Palm Beach County.